-This speaking commitment and copyright release applies to the participation of Physicia as a contributor to all events at the Mississippi College n Assistant Department for the academic year beginning May 1, 2020 and ending April 30, 2021 utor's presentation may be a contribution to a collective work.
-As such the Mississippi College Physician it Department has the right to reproduce and distribute your contribution as part of the collective work.
-Contribu utor grants to the Mississippi College Physician Assistant Department a non-exclusive license to: a.
-Transfer or grant sub-licenses to others so that the presentation may be broadcast, edited, reproduced or audio tape, video tape, or other media. b.
-Reproduce or distribute such contributions or presentations for sale, archival or other purposes. retains a to right granted to the Mississippi College Physician Assistant Department in this release, contributor all other rights to his or her work and presentation.
-Should contributor publish or give permission to this presentation at a later date, however, he or she shall indicate that the work was produced as part of ecific event in which it was presented.
-Signatur re: Date:
+This speaking commitment and copyright release applies to the participation of

+\\\\\\ as a contributor to all events at the Mississippi College Physician Assistant Department for the academic year 2022-2023.

+Contributor's presentation may be a contribution to a collective work.
+As such the Mississippi College Physician Assistant Department has the right to reproduce and distribute your contribution as part of the collective work.

+Contributor grants to the Mississippi College Physician Assistant Department a perpetual, non-exclusive license to:

+- a.
+Transfer or grant sub-licenses to others so that the presentation may be broadcast, edited, reproduced on audio tape, video tape, or other media. - b.
+Reproduce or distribute such contributions or presentations for sale, archival or other purposes.

+Subject to right granted to the Mississippi College Physician Assistant Department in this release, contributor retains all other rights to his or her work and presentation.
+Should contributor publish or give permission to publish this presentation at a later date, however, he or she shall indicate that the work was produced as part of that specific event in which it was presented.

+Signature: \

+\\\ Date: \